Nigeria national football team: Home stadium

 The Moshood Abiola National Stadium (formerly known as National Stadium, Abuja) serves as the official home stadium of the Super Eagles.
 Several international matches are played in other stadiums across the country.
 However, since the construction of Godswill Akpabio International Stadium in Uyo, Akwa Ibom State, most of the Super Eagles' important home matches have been played there.

 Super Eagles match venues

-Recent results and fixtures
+Results and fixtures

-The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of football match results in the last 12 months, as well as any future matches that have been scheduled.